koukibadr/Motion-Toast/README.md

 ///padding added to the main widget motion taost
 ///by default the padding is set to 0 final  EdgeInsets padding;

+/// define whether the borders are rendered or not
+  /// by default  `= false`
+  final bool displayBorder;

+  /// define whether the side bar is displayed or not
+  /// default `= true`
+  final bool displaySideBar;

 ```